Newt Tool - Theory of Operations

 - Board Support Package (target.bsp): The board support package to build along with that application.

-Newt goes and builds the dependency tree specified by all the packages.
+Newt builds the dependency tree specified by all the packages.
 While building this tree, it does a few other things:

-- Any package that depends on another package, automatically gets the include directories from the package it includes.
+- Sets up the include paths for each package.
+Any package that depends on another package, automatically gets the include directories from the package it includes.
 Include directories in the newt structure must always be prefixed by the package name.
-For example, libs/os has the following include tree and its include directory files contains the package name "os" before any header files.
+For example, kernel/os has the following include tree and its include directory files contains the package name "os" before any header files.
 This is so in order to avoid any header file conflicts.

-- API requirements are validated.
+Validates API requirements.
 Packages can export APIs they implement, (i.e. pkg.api: hw-hal-impl), and other packages can require those APIs (i.e. pkg.req_api: hw-hal-impl).

-In order to properly resolve all dependencies in the build system, Newt recursively processes the package dependencies until there are no new dependencies or features (because features can add dependencies.)
+In order to properly resolve all dependencies in the build system, newt recursively processes the package dependencies until there are no new dependencies.
 And it builds a big list of all the packages that need to be build.